RamPun085/standalone-nas-drive-mapping/README.md

 powershell -Command "& {Set-Volume -DriveLetter P -NewFileSystemLabel 'Public'}"
 Note: PowerShell is required for this.
 You can change labels as needed.
 Step 6: Delete Mapped Drives
-To disconnect mapped drives, use: net use Q: /delete net use P: /delete
+To disconnect mapped drives, use:''' net use Q: /delete net use P: /delete
 Or delete all mapped drives: